Posts

 Image

-1970- "Time Considered as a Helix of Semi-Precious Stones" by Samuel Delany - This is a literary science fiction tale of the thief and master impersonator, known by aliases that all have the initials H.C.E. rising from being a lowly crook to a wealthy criminal overlord in a vibrant interplanetary underworld.
-He is being pursued by the Interplanetary Secret Service Maud Hinkle who mysteriously knows about his past, present, and future.
+First, I will list the stories by year, giving a short description and review of each.
+WARNING: SPOILERS 1970- "Time Considered as a Helix of Semi-Precious Stones" by Samuel Delany - This is a literary science fiction tale of the thief and master impersonator, known by aliases that all have the initials H.C.E. rising from being a lowly crook to a wealthy criminal overlord in a vibrant interplanetary underworld.
+He is being pursued by the Interplanetary Secret Service Agent, Maud Hinkle , who mysteriously knows about his past, present, and future.
 We follow H.C.E.'s life using monthly criminal code words based on semi-precious stones, The story introduces the concept of holographic information storage which can unravel a person's entire life trajectory using a single date point.
 It brings up questions of self-determination and the surveillance state.
-This was my favorite story from the 1970's because the world Delaney created comes alive and the questions about free will, identity and surveillance lingered in my mind days after reading the story.
-I could talk about this s...
+This was my favorite story from the 1970's because the world Delaney created comes alive and the questions abo...